BulkInsert

 Special Arguments

-The usePhysicalPseudoTempTable is used to define whether a physical pseudo-table will be created during the operation.
-This will only work if the isReturnIdentity is true.
-By default, a temporary table (i.e.: #TableName) is used.
+usePhysicalPseudoTempTable controls whether a physical pseudo-table is created during the operation.
+Applies only when isReturnIdentity is true.
+Defaults to a temporary table (e.g., #TableName).

 Identity Setting Alignment

-When the newly generated identity value is being set back to the data model, the value of the __RepoDb_OrderColumn column is being used to look-up the proper index of the equating entity model from the [IEnumerable](https://learn.microsoft.com/en-us/dotnet/api/system.collections.generic.ienumerable-1?view=net-7.0) object, then, the compiled identity-setter function is used to assign back the identity value into the identity property.
+When assigning identity values back to the data models, the __RepoDb_OrderColumn value is used to locate the correct entity in the IEnumerable object, and the compiled identity-setter function assigns the value to the identity property.

 Usability